issahakimu/necta-results-scraper/README.md

 ## Contributing

 If you’d like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are welcome or call 0748333586 for personal support!
+Pull requests are welcome or call 0748333586 for personal support and chat!

 ## License